FDA Warns Consumers About Danger of Severe Eye Damage with Use of CyPass Micro-Stents

 Dangerous Medical Devices

-Manufacturers of medical devices have a legal obligation to properly test any devices they put on the market.
-When medical devices turn out to be defective or dangerous, the situation can get extremely complicated because the device, if implanted in the patient’s body, can only be removed by surgery.
+Manufacturers of medical devices have a legal obligation to test any devices they put on the market properly.
+Because removing a medical device from a patient’s body requires surgery, the situation can become very complicated when the device turns out to be dangerous or defective.
 In some cases, a patient may have to go through multiple surgeries to fix the problem.

-If you have been injured or harmed by a defective medical device, you may be able to file a product liability lawsuit against the manufacturer seeking compensation for damages such as medical expenses, lost income, cost of hospitalization, additional surgeries, rehabilitation and pain and suffering.
+Suppose a faulty medical device has caused you harm or injury.
+In that case, you may be able to file a product liability lawsuit against the manufacturer seeking compensation for damages such as medical expenses, lost income, cost of hospitalization, additional surgeries, rehabilitation and pain and suffering.
 An experienced medical device defect lawyer will be able to advice victims and their families regarding their legal rights and options.

 Source: https://dailyhornet.com/2018/alcon-issues-global-withdrawal-of-cypass-micro-stents-amid-reports-of-severe-eye-damage/